Australia deports woman to Vietnam over smuggled pork

 Australia is free of the disease that has wiped out pig populations across Asia and Europe.
 But the disease was recently detected in East Timor, a near neighbor where Australian veterinarians are working with local authorities on an eradication plan.

+Sniffer dogs now examine luggage on direct flights from the East Timorese capital Dili to the northern Australian city of Darwin to prevent contamination.

+“We need to keep our pest- and disease-free status as a country strong,” McKenzie told reporters.

-McKenzie says the proportion of seized pork contaminated with African swine fever has increased from 15% in February to 48% in September.
+Australian border officials have seized 27 metric tons (30 U.S. tons) of cooked pork from luggage and parcels since February.
+The proportion of that smuggled meat contaminated with African swine fever had increased from 15% in February to 48% in September, McKenzie said.

+Margo Andrae, chief executive of industry promotion body Australian Pork Limited, said the greatest threat to the industry was if the disease took hold in Australia’s wild pig population.

+Australia has around 2.5 million domestic pigs while the feral herd was estimated to be five times larger.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.